Luigi-Sbriz/i-d-identity/draft-sbriz-identity-trust-system.md

 ### Issuing of a New Digital Identity

-Figure 4 shows a use case describing the request of a new digital identity from an identity provider.
-A SVG image is available [here](https://github.com/Luigi-Sbriz/identity/images/4_New-identity-use-case.svg).
-Review the links.
+The request for a new digital identity is activated by the natural person towards the chosen trustee.
+The trustee will request confirmation from the identity custodian if the request lawfully came from a real person.
+In case of confirmation, it will record the personal data that the data subject has authorized IdC to transfer.
+A use case describing the request of a new digital identity is provided in figure 5.
+A SVG image is available [here](https://raw.githubusercontent.com/Luigi-Sbriz/identity/main/images/5_New-identity-use-case.svg).

                       ┌───────────┐        ┌───────────┐
                       │Identity   │        │Identity   │
                       │           │        │           │
                       │Custodian  │        │Provider   │
                       └─────┬─────┘        └─────┬─────┘
-                    Digital │ecosystem   Digital │ecosystem
-                            │IdC                 │IdP
+                      IdC   │              IdP   │
+                   ecosystem│           ecosystem│
                    .........│.........  .........│.........
                    :  ┌─────┴─────┐  :  :  ┌─────┴─────┐  :
                    :  │Authorizat.│  :  :  │Authorizat.│  :
                    :  │           ╞════════╡           │  :
                    :  │Server IdC │  :  :  │Server IdP │  :
                    :  └─────┬─────┘  :  :  └─────┬─────┘  :
-                   :        │        :  :        │        :
                    :        │        :  :        │        :
     ┌───────────┐  :  ┌─────┴─────┐  :  :  ┌─────┴─────┐  :
     │Data       │  :  │User       │  :  :  │Relying    │  :